CoffeePhreak/MadMath/README.md

 # TO USE MAD MATH
-From this repository's code button, download and unzip MadMath.zip to the desired location then double click MadMath.pyw in the MadMath directory to launch.
+Download and unzip MadMath.zip to the desired location then double click MadMath.pyw in the MadMath directory to launch.